Xyt564/python/yt-tui/README.md

 ~/yt-tui/downloads/
 ```

-Or if you removed the pythonf folder it will go into:
+Or if you removed the python folder it will go into:

 ```
 ~/Downloads/yt-tui/downloads/